What is asthma?

 - Difficulty speaking or concentrating

-- Retraction (ribs or stomach that move inwards while breathing)
+- Retraction (ribs or stomach that move inward while breathing)

 - Rapid movement of nostrils